Interval scheduling

 All these problems can be generalized by adding a weight for each interval, representing the profit from executing the task in that interval.
 Then, the goal is to maximize the total weight.

 All these problems are special cases of single-machine scheduling, since they assume that all tasks must run on a single processor.
 Single-machine scheduling is a special case of optimal job scheduling.

 Single-Interval Scheduling Maximization

+Single-interval scheduling refers to creating an interval schedule in which no intervals overlap.

 Unweighted

 Several algorithms, that may look promising at first sight, actually do not find the optimal solution: